 An example would be with very popular food ordering apps.
 The user is expecting the app to show them a menu, let them order easily, and make it simple to pay.
 It would provide them with confirmation that their order is in and that it’s about to be delivered or will be ready when they get to the restaurant.

 Analyzing the Data

-UXCam is a simple, two line addition to your app that tracks users’ activities and shows them in various formats to make it easier to see and use.
+UXCam is a qualitative analytics solution that tracks users’ activities and shows them in various formats to make it easier to see and use.

 - Session Replay – With Session Replay, you’re able to see your app the way your users looked at it while they were using the app.
 You can see every screen they saw, how long they stayed on a page, and where they went from there.